degreepath/catalog-differ/over-time-md/theater.req.md

 by the department chair in advance to ensure credit toward the major requirement.

+Only one full-course equivalent (1.00-credit course) taken S/U may count toward the minimum requirements for the major.

 THEAT 130  |  Introduction to Acting  |  1.00
 ---|---|---
 THEAT 140  |  Introduction to Design for Performance  |  1.00